-The concepts of Linear Algebra are crucial for understanding the theory behind Machine Learning, especially for Deep Learning.
+The concepts of linear algebra are crucial for understanding the theory behind machine learning, especially for deep learning.
 They give you better intuition for how algorithms really work under the hood, which enables you to make better decisions.
 So if you really want to be a professional in this field, you cannot escape mastering some of its concepts.
-This post will give you an introduction to the most important concepts of Linear Algebra that are used in Machine Learning.
+This post will give you an introduction to the most important concepts of basic linear algebra that are used in machine learning.

 Table of Contents:

 - Mathematical Objects